 First, it’s important for us to understand what hemp is so we can really understand what we are talking about.
 Hemp is a plant that is grown for its wide array of uses including products that range from food and beverages, cosmetics, personal care products, nutritional supplements, fabrics and textiles, yarns and fibers, paper, construction and insulation materials, and much more.

 It is likely one of the earliest plants cultivated by humans for textiles fibers.
 In fact, there have been hemp cloths found in Mesopotamia, which is now modern day Iran and Iraq, that date back to around 8,000 BC.
 It’s not just isolated to that part of the world either.
 China appears to have had hemp cultivation for over 6,000 years and it found its way to Europe around 1,200 BC.
-This all means that humans have been using hemp for various purposes for 10,000 years.
+This all means that humans have been using it for various purposes for 10,000 years.

 Legally, hemp and marijuana have separate definitions in law.
 While marijuana is defined in U.S. drug laws, Congress defines the definition for industrial hemp as “the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis” as part of the 2014 Farm Bill.
 Delta-9 THC is more commonly referred to as THC, which is the part of the marijuana plant that causes you to feel “high” from consuming marijuana.
 Essentially, hemp has none of the psychotrophic effects that you experience from marijuana.